alankessler/OpenOversight/docs/index.rst

    bulk_upload
    advanced_csv_import

-OpenOversight is a Lucy Parsons Labs project to improve law enforcement accountability through public and crowdsourced data.
+Cop.Photos is a Portland, Oregon specific fork of OpenOversight, a Lucy Parsons Labs project to improve law enforcement accountability through public and crowdsourced data.
 We maintain a database of officer demographic information and provide digital galleries of photographs.
 This is done to help people identify law enforcement officers for filing